Global Convergence of Stochastic Gradient Hamiltonian Monte Carlo for Non-Convex Stochastic Optimization: Non-Asymptotic Performance Bounds and Momentum-Based Acceleration: Proofs of Lemmas in Section

 where in the last inequality we used the facts that $\mathcal{V}\geq 0$ and $\frac{1}{4}\alpha\gamma(d+A) -\frac{3}{16}\alpha\gamma\lambda\mathcal{V} \ge 0$ if and only if $\mathcal{V} \le \frac{4(d+A)}{3\lambda}$.
 Therefore, it follows from \eqref{eq:follow} that

 Finally, by \eqref{eq:V-estimate} again,

 Hence, the conclusion follows.

-\subsection{Proof of Lemma \ref{diff-app}}
+\subsection{Proof of Lemma~\ref{diff-app}}

 The proof is inspired by the proof of Lemma 7 in \cite{Raginsky} although more delicate in our setting.
-Note that the main technical difficulty here is that the underdamped Langevin diffusion is a hypoelliptic diffusion, and one can not compute the relative entropy between the laws of $(X(k\eta),V(k\eta))$ and $(X_k,V_k)$ directly, and instead we will define an auxiliary diffusion process $(\tilde{X}(t),\tilde{V}(t))$ (to be defined later) which serves as a bridge between the underdamped Langevin diffusion $(X(k\eta),V(k\eta))$ and the discrete time SGHMC1 iterates $(X_{k},V_{k})$.
+Note that the main technical difficulty here is that the underdamped Langevin diffusion is a hypoelliptic diffusion, i.e. the diffusion matrix of the stochastic differential equation defining the multidimensional diffusion process is not of full rank, but its solutions admit a smooth density, see \cite{DS2019}.
+In our case, there is no Brownian noise in $dX(t)$ term in \eqref{eq:XL} and the underdamped Langevin diffusion \eqref{eq:VL}-\eqref{eq:XL} is hypoelliptic.
+Consider the following continuous-time interpolation of $(X_k, V_k)$: